vitorbiten/maintenance-app/README.md

 ```

 This means that the API connected to the mysql server and the worker connected to the rabbitmq server.
-You can manage the mysql database on the included phpmyadmin at http://localhost:9090/.
-As example the seed users table:
+You can manage the mysql database on the included phpmyadmin at http://localhost:9090/ As example the seed users table:

 <div align="center">
   <img src="https://user-images.githubusercontent.com/31265908/215361322-666a6c1c-0c0d-488c-9c49-4064389ddaaf.png" alt="PHPAdmin"/>
 </div>

+If you wanna keep the database contents, disable the seed line at the API's [main.go](/api/app/main.go.yml) file.

 To stop the running containers: